24900818/Exp-2/README.md

 # REGISTARTION  NUMBER : 212224230185

 # AIM:
-To study the problem statement ,SRS,Document and draw all the UML diagrams of ATM SYSTEM
+To study the problem statement ,SRS,Document and draw all the UML diagrams of LIBRARY MANAGEMENT SYSTEM

 # LIST OF DIAGRAMS :